DimanNe/dimanne.github.io/docs/Linux/apps/profiling/perf.md

 ## **Prerequisites**

-If you want to see kernel symbols: `#!bash sudo sysctl -w kernel.kptr_restrict=0`
+* If you want to see kernel symbols: `#!bash sudo sysctl -w kernel.kptr_restrict=0`.
+* You probably also [need to install](https://unix.stackexchange.com/a/542221/314771) the following packages:
+  `sudo apt-get install libelf-dev libunwind-dev libaudit-dev`

-Make sure you use these flags during compilation: `-g2 -fno-omit-frame-pointer -mno-omit-leaf-frame-pointer`
+* Make sure you use these flags during compilation: `-g2 -fno-omit-frame-pointer -mno-omit-leaf-frame-pointer`
+* Make sure you run `perf script` with `sudo` (as it needs access to kallsyms).

 ## **Counting events** --- `perf stat -e`